Mo7amed-Sa3d/WooCommerce-Bulk-Products-Uploader/readme.md

 - This app is used to upload/bulk upload products to WooCommerce based wordpress apps

 ### Setup and Run
-- First you should put your WooCommerce API Key & Wordpress app password in the .env file
+- First you should create a file called <mark>.env</mark> , then put your WooCommerce API Key & Wordpress app password in the .env file

 ```python
 # Store URL (no trailing slash)